Looks like you've already got a subscription with us and benefit from our Club Waldo exclusives.

 Save every time

-We'll deliver lenses to you as you need them.
-Each box of 30 lenses will cost $19.50, with free shipping.
+We’ll deliver your lenses to your door as you need them for $19.50 per box of 30 lenses, with free shipping.

 You're in control